Hans Baumann (inventor): Life and career

 and Northeastern University, and earned a Ph.D. in Mechanical Engineering from Columbia Pacific University.

-Baumann has worked as Chief Engineer at W. & T. Co., a valve supplier in Germany; Manager of Research & Development at Worthington S/A in France; Director of Engineering at Cashco, Inc., in the U.S.; Vice President of Masoneilan International, Inc.; and Senior Vice President of Technology for Fisher Controls.
+Baumann worked as Chief Engineer at W. & T. Co., a valve supplier in Germany; Manager of Research & Development at Worthington S/A in France; Director of Engineering at Cashco, Inc., in the U.S.; Vice President of Masoneilan International, Inc.; and Senior Vice President of Technology for Fisher Controls.
 In 1977, he founded H. D. Baumann Assoc., Ltd., manufacturing control valves; the company was subsequently acquired by Fisher Instruments, and is now part of Emerson Process Management.

-Baumann is a licensed Professional Engineer in four states and a member of Sigma Xi, the Scientific Research Society.
+Baumann was a licensed Professional Engineer in four states and a member of Sigma Xi, the Scientific Research Society.

+Baumann died on March 25, 2025, at the age of 94.